BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 When combined with autotuning, an OpenCL code may exhibit good performance across varied devices [@spafford2010maestro, @chaimov2014toward, @nugteren2015cltune, @price2017analyzing].
 OpenCL has been used for DSP programming since 2012 [@li2012enabling].
 Furthermore, Mitra et al. [@mitra2018development] propose a hybrid programming environment that combines OpenMP, OpenCL and MPI to utilize a nCore Brown-Dwarf system where each node contains an ARM Cortex-A15 host CPU, a single Texas Instruments Keystone II DSP and two Keystone I DSPs.
-OpenCL codes can be written to be easily linked with auto-tuners, by allowing the local work group size to be set from the command line or as a macro in the pre-processor at execution and during compilation respectively.
+OpenCL codes can be written to be easily linked with autotuners, by allowing the local work group size to be set from the command line or as a macro in the pre-processor at execution and during compilation respectively.
 Having a common back-end in the form of OpenCL allows a direct comparison of identical code across this diverse range of architectures, making it the desirable language implementation for our benchmark suite -- presented in Chapter 3.

 OpenCL programs consist of a host and a device side, which cooperate to perform a computation using a standard sequence of steps.